37+ Google SERP Features: A Complete Guide

 Overview

 This Google SERP feature shows the list of events (festivals, concerts, performances, etc.) that take place in a particular location.
-It is shown at the top of the SERP on mobile and on the right side on a desktop, and includes the place, date, and time.
+It is shown at the top of the SERP on mobile and on the right side on desktops.
+It also includes the place, date, and time.

 Example